MasterKale/Docker-Django/README.md

 1. Uncomment the `caddy` service in **docker-compose.prod.yml**
 2. Uncomment all `volumes` in **docker-compose.prod.yml**
 3. Uncomment the `static_files_volume:...` entry in `django` service's `volumes` property in **docker-compose.prod.yml**
-4. Find the two lines in **./update-prod-django.sh** ending in "caddy" and follow the instructions above them to include the `caddy` service in the production update process.
-5. Configure your server's firewall to expose TCP for ports 80 and 443, and UDP for port 443.
+4. Configure your server's firewall to expose TCP for ports 80 and 443, and UDP for port 443.
 These will allow Caddy to host the site, and generate and periodically update SSL certificates for the site via Let's Encrypt.

 When these steps are complete, running **start-prod.sh** should make Django available on the public internet at `https://$PROD_HOST_NAME`.